HEnquist/camilladsp/README.md

   volumeexample:
     type: Volume
     parameters:
-      ramp_time: 200
+      ramp_time: 200 (*)
-      control: Aux1
+      fader: Aux1
 ```

 ### Loudness
 The Loudness filter performs loudness compensation and is intended to be used in combination with a volume control.
-Similar to a Volume filter, it reacts to the configured `control`.
+Similar to a Volume filter, it reacts to the configured `fader`.
+The available choices for `fader` are `Main`, `Aux1`, `Aux2`,`Aux3` and `Aux4`.
+Setting fader to `Main` adds loudness compensation to the default volume control.

+By setting `fader` to one of the Aux faders it can instead work with a Volume filter
+reacting to the same fader.
-It can be combined with a Volume filter or the default `Main` volume control.
+When used like this, there should only be a single Volume filter assigned to the chosed fader.

 It can also be used with a volume control external to CamillaDSP.
-The control should then be set to one of the Aux controls, and the external volume control should update
+The fader should then be set to one of the Aux faders, and the external volume control should update
-this control when the volume setting changes.
+this fader when the volume setting changes.
+A special websocket command is provided for this, see the [websocket command documentation](websocket.md).

 The method is the same as the one implemented by the [RME ADI-2 DAC FS](https://www.rme-audio.de/adi-2-dac.html).
 The loudness correction is done as shelving filters that boost the high (above 3500 Hz) and low (below 70 Hz) frequencies.